-KOPP stated this individual looked at the rifles and is sure he handled the rifles in the store. since that time these rifles have been handled by numerous other individuals, and the previous day all of these rifles were removed from the racks and stored in another part of the building, at which time at least four other employees had handled the rifles.
+KOPP stated this individual looked at the rifles and is sure he handled the rifles in the store.
+However, since that time these rifles have been handled by numerous other individuals, and the previous day all of these rifles were removed from the racks and stored in another part of the building, at which time at least four other employees had handled the rifles.
 He stated he recalls that this individual handled a Browning rifle, opening the action of the rifle and closed it without any difficulty.
 He said this particular rifle had a unique manner in which the action could be opened and released and unless someone was familiar with this rifle, it would be highly unlikely that he could open and close the action without assistance or careful study of the mechanism.
 He stated this individual asked him if he had any 6.5 mm. ammunition that would fit a Japanese rifle.

-On 4/8/68 atBessemer, Alabama File#B I 44-1740
+On 4/8/68 atBessemer, Alabama File # BF 44-1740

-SA J. T. ARNETT / hss ,
+SA J. T. A ARNETT / hss

-by 127 Date dictated - 4/10/68
+by 12Date dictate ed -/10/68